Mariana Zuvic

-Mariana de Jesús Zuvic (born October 18, 1974) is an Argentine politician.
-She currently serves as a member of the Chamber of Deputies.
-She is also a member of the Mercsour parliament for Argentina, representing the Cambiemos bloc as vice-president of the Civic Coalition ARI party.
+Mariana de Jesús Zuvic (born 18 October 1974) is an Argentine politician.
+She served as a member of the Chamber of Deputies from 2019 to 2023.
+She is also a member of the Mercosur parliament for Argentina, representing the Cambiemos bloc as vice-president of the Civic Coalition ARI party.

 Personal life

 Mariana Zuvic was born in Río Gallegos, Santa Cruz in 1974.
 Her father, Ángel Miguel Zuvic, was a pianist and businessman who had presided the Chamber of Commerce of the Santa Cruz province.
 She attended public elementary and secondary schools in Santa Cruz before enrolling in Pompeu Fabra University in Barcelona to study political science.
 She and Argentine businessman and Santa Cruz senator Eduardo Raúl Costa [es] lived together as romantic partners for 12 years before separating in 2019, with Zuvic citing "economic violence" as the reason.
 They have two children.
 Despite being referred to as Costa's wife, Zuvic said that she was not married.
 In an interview with La Voz, Zuvic claimed that her family had been bullied by former presidents Néstor Kirchner and his wife Cristina Fernández de Kirchner, so much so that her father, who committed suicide in 2019, went deaf after a fight with Néstor.